Bayesian inference in high-dimensional models: High-dimensional regression

 Bayesian high-dimensional regression in the nonparametric setting has been addressed for an additive structure with random covariates.
-Yang and Tokdar \cite{yangtokdar15} considered Gaussian process priors for each selected component function aided by a variable selection prior on the set of active predictors and showed that the minimax rate $\max \{ \sqrt{(s_0 \log p)/n}, \sqrt{s_0} n^{-\alpha/(2\alpha+1)}\}$ is obtained up to a logarithmic factor, where $s_0$ is the number of active predictors and $\alpha$ is the smoothness level of each component function.
-See also Suzuki \cite{suzuki12} for earlier results in a PAC-Bayesian setting, where `PAC' stands for `Probably Approximately Correct'.
-Using an orthogonal basis expansion technique, Belitser and Ghosal \cite{belitserghosal16} extended their oracle technique from linear to additive nonparametric regression and obtained the minimax rate with hard-spike-and-normal slab prior, with the means of the slabs selected by the empirical Bayes technique.
-They also obtained the coverage of adaptive size balls of functions under an analog of the {\it excessive bias restriction} (EBR) condition for random covariates, called the $\epsilon$-EBR condition.
+Yang and Tokdar \cite{yangtokdar15} considered Gaussian process priors for each selected component function aided by a variable selection prior on the set of active predictors and showed that the minimax rate $\max \{ \sqrt{(s_0 \log p)/n}, \sqrt{s_0} n^{-\alpha/(2\alpha+1)}\}$ is obtained up to a logarithmic factor, where $s_0$ is the number of active predictors and $\alpha$ is the smoothness level of each component function; see also Suzuki \cite{suzuki12} for earlier results in a PAC-Bayesian setting, where `PAC' stands for `Probably Approximately Correct', and Castillo and Randrianarisoa \cite{cr25} who showed that variable selection can also be performed automatically through priors on the Gaussian process lengthscale parameters, without the need for an explicit model selection prior.
+Using an orthogonal basis expansion technique, Belitser and Ghosal \cite{belitserghosal16} extended their oracle technique from linear to additive nonparametric regression and obtained the minimax rate with a hard-spike-and-normal slab prior, with the means of the slabs selected by the empirical Bayes technique.
+They also obtained coverage for adaptive-size balls of functions under an analog of the {\it excessive bias restriction} (EBR) condition for random covariates, called the $\epsilon$-EBR condition.
 Wei et al. \cite{wei2018sparse}, extending the work of Song and Liang \cite{song2017nearly}, obtained the optimal contraction rate and consistency of variable selection for additive nonparametric regression using a B-spline basis expansion prior with a multivariate version of the Dirichlet-Laplace continuous shrinkage prior on the coefficients.
-The multivariate version is needed to maintain the group selection structure for the coefficient vector corresponding to the same component function.
+The multivariate version is needed to maintain the group-selection structure of the coefficient vector corresponding to the same component function.